-By and large, foundations do not make grants to individuals for inventions or patents.
+By and large, foundations do not make grants to anyone starting a for-profit business including to individuals for inventions or patents.
 If you are seeking funds to develop or market your invention, please consult the resources below for more information.
-You might also consult the business section of your local public library.
+Check out the business section of your local public library, too.

 Social enterprise & fiscal sponsorship